Ethiopia jails two Swedish journalists for aiding rebels

 "How can there be a political motive when prosecutors provided evidence throughout the trial and the defendants themselves admitted to entering the country illegally with rebels?" spokesman Desalegn Deressa told Reuters.

-(Additional reporting by Mia Shanley and Anna Ringstrom in Stockholm and David Brunnstrom in Brussels; Writing by Richard Lough; Editing by David Clarke)
+(Additional reporting by Mia Shanley and Anna Ringstrom in Stockholm; Writing by Richard Lough; Editing by David Clarke)